Weed Watcher Program 2019

 Services program to

-identify aquatic invasive weeds, prevent their spread, and
+identify aquatic invasive weeds and animals, prevent their spread, and

-What You Can Do - right from your cottage
+What You Can Do - right from your shoreline

 Photo IDs of Invasive Aquatic Weeds